 Discussion

 The main objective of in vitro conservation of plant genetic resources is to increase the intervals between the subcultures under sterile condition maintaining their clonal fidelity (Moges et al. 2003).
 Several types of plant materials such as bulblets (Kastner et al. 2001), nodal segments (Martin et al. 2007), protocorms (Rangsayatorn et al. 2009), PLBs (Kishi and Takagi 1997, Wannakrairoj 1998), plantlets (Miedema 1982), seeds (Mweetwa et al. 2007), seedlings (Ming et al. 2000, Zhong et al. 2000), shoots (Agrawal et al. 1992, Minoo et al. 2006) and shoot tips (El-Gizawy and Ford-Lloyd 1987) were used as explants for in vitro conservation.
-In the present study, protocorm-derived shoots were used as source of explants for in vitro conservation.
+In the present study, protocorm-derived shoots were used as a source of explants for in vitro conservation.

 Sucrose is widely used as carbon source in most of the tissue culture media (Hazarika 2003, Arditti 2008).
 It functions as energy source and osmotic agent.
 In the present study, sucrose is used as osmotic agent in the culture medium.
 The present findings indicated that the growth of shoot and root generally increased with increasing sucrose concentration until optimum and then decreased at very high concentration.
 This may be due to the negative water potential relating with sucrose concentration in the medium (Ket et al., 2004).
 Such stress condition might be inhibited the growth of B. auricomum shoots cultured in vitro.
 This result is in accord with the findings of Van Waes and Debergh (1986) in Western European orchids, Rasmussen (1995) in terrestrial orchids, and Wotavová-Novotná et al. (2007) in Dactylorhiza species.
 Shibli et al. (1999) reported that the growth of bitter almond microshoots was significantly reduced in high sucrose concentration.
 The similar findings have been reported in other plant species such as Solanum tuberosum (Henshaw et al. 1980, Sarkar and Naik 1998), Cymbidium sp.
 (Homes et al. 1982), Dendrobium crysenthum and D. ochreatum (Tandon and Sharma 1986), Campsis chinensis (Paek and Kwang 1993) and Anoectochilus formosanus (Ket et al. 2004).

-In the present study, it was observed that B. auricomum shoots were able to maintain on sucrose deprived medium when cultured under different light regimes for 18 weeks.
+In the present study, it was observed that B. auricomum shoots were able to survive on sucrose deprived medium when cultured under different light regimes for 18 weeks.
 Kartha et al. (1981) have been reported that coffee shoot tips were successfully retained on the medium without sucrose when maintained under 7500 lux.
 To the contrary, Coffea arabica shoots were unable to survive on the sucrose-free medium when maintained under 12 h photoperiod with a photon flux density of 50 µmolm-2 s-1 (Bertrand-Desbrunais et al. 1992).
 Galzy and Compan (1988) suggested that the reduction of carbohydrate content in the nutrient medium also induced photosynthetic activity of explants in some cases.
 Thus, further studies need to investigate the conservation of B. auricomum species in sucrose-free medium for prolong period.

 Agrawal et al. (1992) have reported that Vanilla walkeriae shoots were conserved for 7 months when maintained on half-strength MS medium.
 In the present study, B. auricomum shoots were successfully maintained for 12 months even on the medium containing one-fourth strength MS nutrient.
 As observed in the present study, seedlings of Dendrobium candidum (Ming et al. 2000) and D. officinale (Zhong et al. 2000) were conserved in vitro for 12 months without subculture when maintained on one-fourth or half-strength MS medium.
 In contrast, sweet potato plantlets grown on half-strength MS medium resulted in low survival (36 % - 48 %) after 4 months of conservation (Aguilar and Lopez 1993).